 Derrick is recognized as a leading researcher and advisor on global social movements and issues, and his work is regularly cited by such outlets as Forbes, Fast Company and The Wall Street Journal and as a reliable source of data on today’s cause engagement.

 He is the author on three books, The Corporate Social Mind: How Companies Lead Social Change From the Inside Out, published by Fast Company Press, Social Movements for Good: How Companies and Causes Create Viral Change and Cause for Change: The Why and How of Nonprofit Millennial Engagement.

-Derrick teaches at the Impact Lab at the Skoll Centre, Saïd Business School, Oxford University and is a guest lecturer at Indiana University.
-He is a member of the Ad Council’s Advisory Committee, on the Board of Trustees at the Lilly Family School of Philanthropy at Indiana University, and a contributor to Philanthropy News Digest.
+Derrick holds the position of Visiting Research Fellow and teaches at the Impact Lab at the Skoll Centre, Saïd Business School, Oxford University.
+He is a member of the Ad Council’s Advisory Committee and on the Board of Trustees at the Lilly Family School of Philanthropy at Indiana University and a regular contributor to Philanthropy News Digest.